Village India Program

 Village India 2008 students with Professor Glenn Stone

-In 2007, Professor Glenn Stone started the Village India Program as a partnership between RDF and the Washington University of St. Louis Department of Anthropology.
+In 2007, Professor Glenn Stone started the Village India Program as a partnership between RDF and the Washington University of St. Louis’ Department of Anthropology.

 2010 Wash U Village India students

-The Wash U students have built their own Youtube channel, with videos that feature different aspects of village life.
-They are also responsible for Kalleda’s famed photoblog, which continues to be updated today.
+The Washington University students have built their own Youtube channel, with videos that feature different aspects of village life.
+They are also responsible for Kalleda’s famed photoblog, which continues to be updated even today.